 For maps, you can try the Tienda Verde, or (my personal favorite) the official map store of the Instituto de Geografía Nacional.
 It’s only open in the mornings, but they have the official Spanish 1:25,000 map of anything on the Iberian Peninsula – including all the GR footpaths in Spain, and they only cost about 4 euros each.

 Their website absolutely sucks – in true Spanish fashion – so in order to save you the hassle, the address is General Ibañez de Íbero, 3.
-It’s close to Ríos Rosas or Cuatro Caminos.
+It’s close to the Ríos Rosas or Cuatro Caminos metro stops.

 If you’re going to do one of the GR Footpaths, of course, the usual precautions apply.
 Bring lots of water.
 However much water you think you’ll need, bring twice that much.
 Take a map, know where you’re going, and don’t be stupid.